fugudesign/maintenance-switch/readme.txt

 **Your custom maintenance page will also be active during the core, plugins and themes updates.**

+The option page allows to:

+* set which roles can switch the maintenance mode

-* The option page allows to set which roles can bypass the maintenance mode on the frontend.
+* set which roles can bypass the maintenance mode on the frontend

-* The option page allows to set and preview the entire HTML code used for the maintenance page.
+* set the entire HTML code used for the maintenance page

+* preview the maintenance page before saving

-* The option page allows to enable the theme file support, so you can create in each your themes a maintenance.php file to customize the maintenance page.
+* enable the theme file support, so you can create in each your themes a maintenance.php file to customize the maintenance page

 == Installation ==